astronomer/airflow-guides/guides/kubepod-operator.md

 If some of your tasks require specific resources like a GPU you may want to run them in a different cluster than your Airflow Instance.
 In setups where both clusters are used by the same AWS or GCP account, this can be managed with roles and permissions.
 There is also the possibility to use a CI account and enable [cross-account access to AWS EKS cluster resources](https://aws.amazon.com/blogs/containers/enabling-cross-account-access-to-amazon-eks-cluster-resources/).

 However, you may want to use a specific AWS or GCP account that you keep separate from your Airflow environment.
-Or you are currently running Airflow on a local setup not using Kubernetes, but still want to run some tasks in a Kubernetes pod on a remote cluster.
+Or you are currently running Airflow on a local setup not using Kubernetes, but still want to run some tasks in a Kubernetes Pod on a remote cluster.

-The example below shows the steps to take to set up an EKS cluster on AWS and run a pod on it from an Airflow instance where cross-account access is not feasible.
+The example below shows the steps to take to set up an EKS cluster on AWS and run a Pod on it from an Airflow instance where cross-account access is not feasible.
 After setup of the EKS cluster, the `KubeConfig` as well as the `AWS Profile` have to be provided to Airflow to make the connection to the remote cluster.
 Note that the same general steps are applicable to other Kubernetes services (e.g. GKE).

 > **Note**: If you are using [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) consider using [GKEStartPodOperator](https://registry.astronomer.io/providers/google/modules/gkestartPodoperator).